Gary Sturgess: Convict Research

-In 2012, he started detailed research to identify the site where the founding Governor of Australia, Arthur Phillip, came ashore in Sydney Cove on 26 January 1788 - based on new documents, maps and drawings that had come to light in the more than 50 years since the question was last considered.
-The research he undertook with a colleague, Michael Flynn, has generally been accepted.
+In 2012, prompted by a conversation with the archaeologist at The Rocks, Sturgess started detailed research to identify the site where the founding Governor of Australia, Arthur Phillip, came ashore in Sydney Cove on 26 January 1788: the site where European invasion began.
+His research is based on documents, maps and drawings that have come to light in the more than 50 years since the question had last been considered.

 He also led a media campaign, which resulted in the port-a-loo that had been erected on the landing site being removed.